FAQs

 It is very important to get a stove with an output that is suitable for your room.
 A stove that is too powerful will be less efficient, the airwash will struggle and you will get more deposits building up in the chimney.
 A stove that isnt powerful enough will of course not provide enough heat to keep the room warm and you may risk overfiring your stove in an attempt to achieve that temperature.

 There are many factors to consider when it comes to working out the required output for a stove.
-We will take in to account the size of your room, insulation value, number of doors in to the room, the number of external walls etc. If you give us a call or come down to our showroom we can tell you exactly what output stove you need.
+We will take in to account the size of your room, insulation value, number of doors in to the room, the number of external walls etc. If you would like to get in touch or come down to our showroom we can tell you exactly what output stove you need.

 Cast Iron or Steel?